 - Traces that contain at least one span in which an error occurred.

-Intelligent sampling is performed by the Wavefront service itself, not by the proxy or by an instrumented application.
+Intelligent sampling is performed by the Operations for Applications service itself, not by the proxy or by an instrumented application.
 Consequently, intelligent sampling does not place any additional processing burden on your proxies or applications.
 Intelligent sampling does not add to your total cost of operation (TCO).
 If you already use one or more proxies to ingest your time-series data, you can start ingesting and sampling trace data without adding more hardware to support more proxies.

 debug=true.
 Make sure to remove the annotation once you are done troubleshooting and don’t overuse the annotation.
 For details on adding span tags via the Wavefront proxy, see Proxy Preprocessor Rules.